HXDU/Project-3-Mini-Challenge-3/README.md

 A line graph of the sentiment count of the whole city:
 ![map](https://github.com/HXDU/Project-3-Mini-Challenge-3/blob/master/pics/SentimentCount.png)

-### 3. Resources-related keywords identification
+### 3. Resources-related keywords identification & resourcesByHrByLoc
 To use LDA topic modeling on all data to identify possible resources or needs.
 Examples: water, food, repair, school, fire, etc.
 Based on the current resources of the city and LDA topic filtering, resources group and its related keywords:
-Fire: fire, smoke, burn, firefighter
+Fire: fire, smoke, burn, firefighter.
 Power: gas, electricity, power.
-People: volunteers, animals, pets, traffic
+People: volunteers, animals, pets, traffic.
 Medic: medic, hospital, hurt.
 ![map](https://github.com/HXDU/Project-3-Mini-Challenge-3/blob/master/pics/topicEarthquake.png)

+We assume that the importance of one resource is porpotional to the number of its keywords being mentioned.
+Therefore, we calculate the count of each group keywords by hour and by location.
+One message may mention one or more resources, we do not limit one message to one possible resource only.

 ## St. Himark Resources
 #### Hospitals